falsandtru/dw-cache/README.md

     - Retain only keys of resident entries (No history).
 - Total resistance
   - Scan, loop, churn, and burst resistance
-- CLOCK suitable
-  - Lower overhead than CAR
-    - CDW (CLOCK with DWC) has no lists.
-  - Higher resistance than CAR and CLOCK-Pro
-    - CAR and CLOCK-Pro have no or a few loop resistance.
 - Few tradeoffs
   - Not the highest hit-ratio level
   - Substantially no tradeoffs
+- Compatible with ARC
+  - Comprehensively higher performance
+- Upward compatible with Segmented LRU
+  - Totally higher performance
+  - Suitable for TinyLFU
+    - Better for (W-)TinyLFU's eviction algorithm
+- CLOCK adaptive
+  - Low overhead
+    - CDW (CLOCK with DWC) requires no lists (for history).
+  - High resistance
+    - CAR has no loop resistance.
+    - CLOCK-Pro would have no churn resistance.
+  - Possibly better than CLOCK-Pro
+    - CDW may be better for strict requirements.
+    - Comprehensive comparison of CDW and CLOCK-Pro is uncertain.

 ## Efficiency